 Community Enhancement Coordinator

 firstname.lastname@example.org 519-661-2111 x88567

-My name is Zeeta, I’m Bear clan Onondaga from Six Nations and Akwesasne.
+My name is Zeeta, I’m Bear clan Onondaga from Six Nations .
 I graduated from Western University with a Honours Specialization in First Nations Studies.
 During my time on campus, I was involved with the Mini-University Outreach Program, Indigenous Student Association, Social Science Student Council and so many other great extracurricular activities.
-All of these opportunities and the amazing Onkwehonwe community at Western helped shape who I am today, which is why I am so excited to be able to assist prospective students on their academic journey with Western University.
+All of these opportunities and the amazing Onkwehonwe community at Western helped shape who I am today, which is why I am so excited to be able to support students during academic journey with Western University.

 Program Coordinator Assistant

 Indigenous Youth Track and Field Day, ISC Access and Printing Support, ISC Website Support, ISC Online Calendar Support, Indigenous Awareness Week Support, Social Media, Indigenous Student Graduation Ceremony Support